raphaelgoulart/yargspy/docs/serverapi.md

 - `400 Bad Request`
   - On incomplete requests, response body JSON syntax errors, invalid body inputs, unregistered user.
 - `401 Unauthorized`
-  - When the provided user exists but provided password doesn't match.
+  - When the provided user exists but provided password doesn't match, inactive user register.
 - `501 Not Implemented`
   - On not implemented errors.